-- My computer is protected with a power-on and screensaver password, in addition to a network/email sign-on password.
-I do not keep my passwords where they can be seen or found by others. - The screens of my desktop and laptop computers are always situated so that they are not visible to unauthorized personnel or through ground level windows.
-If needed, I use a privacy screen. - I understand that I am responsible for maintaining the virus definitions and other updates to my laptop (Field staff are also responsible for this maintenance for desktop computers). - Unless required by travel, I always store my laptop in a secure, locked location in the office when not in use.
-When using a laptop in the field, it is never left out of my sight. - I recognize that wireless internet capability is a security hazard.
+- The screens of my desktop and laptop computers are situated so that they are not visible to unauthorized personnel.
+If needed, I use a privacy screen. - When accessing confidential information on the computer work station, I lock the work stations when not in use and I am away from my desk. - I understand that I am responsible for maintaining the virus definitions and other updates to my laptop (Off-site staff are also responsible for this maintenance for desktop computers). - Unless required by travel, I always store my laptop in a secure location in the office when not in use. - I recognize that wireless internet capability is a security hazard.
 Therefore, when operating any computer equipped with wireless (WI-FI) capability: - Wireless capability is disabled (e.g. "disable radio") before any removable media containing confidential information is inserted/connected to the computer. - I always remove any diskette or other media containing confidential information from the computer before enabling or utilizing wireless capability. - I never store confidential data on the computer hard drive - If repairs of computer equipment are needed, I understand that this must be done by DPHHS TSD, or if outside assistance is needed, this activity is supervised by the DPHHS TSD once permission is granted from my supervisor. - I give outdated computer equipment only to the DPHHS TSD to ensure proper disposal.

-7. Handling of Electronic Records Initials
+7. Handling of Electronic Records Initials \\\\\

 - I store electronic files containing confidential information only in designated secure folders, which are only accessible by authorized staff.
-I understand that files with confidential information are never to be stored on the hard drive of any individual computer. - I may store electronic files with confidential information on removable media only if: 1) they are encrypted using PGP 3072-bit encryption (or other approved encryption); and 2) the removable media with encrypted information is kept in a locked secure location when not in use.
-In addition, I store any removable media for a laptop computer in a secure location apart from the laptop. - Diskettes and other storage media I use: 1) contain only the minimum information needed; 2) are encrypted using PGP 3072-bit encryption (or other approved encryption); 3) are stored in a locked container when not in use; 4) are never taken into the field without appropriate encryption; and 5) are electronically wiped following completion of the task. - I electronically transfer sensitive data only if it is encrypted using PGP 3072-bit encryption (or other approved encryption).
+I understand that files with confidential information are never to be stored on the hard drive of any individual computer. - I may store electronic files with confidential information on removable media only if: 1) they are DPHHS TSD approved encryption; and 2) the removable media with encrypted information is kept in a locked secure location when not in use.
+In addition, I store any removable media for a laptop computer in a secure location apart from the laptop. - Diskettes and other storage media I use: 1) contain only the minimum information needed; 2) are encrypted using DPHHS TSD approved encryption; 3) are never taken into the field without appropriate encryption; and 5) are permanently deleted following completion of the task. - I electronically transfer sensitive data only if it is encrypted using DPHHS TSD approved encryption.

-8. Record Retention Initials
+8. Record Retention Initials υ.
+Necola Necellation IIIICIGIS